Stop (Spice Girls song): Live performances

 The song was performed several times on television, in both the UK and the US, including An Audience with..., Top of the Pops, The Tonight Show with Jay Leno, and the Late Show with David Letterman.
 For their "Stop" performance at the 1998 Brit Awards, the group adopted a Supremes-like look, and appeared on the stage in a 1960-style car.
 The group performed "Stop" without Halliwell at the annually hosted Pavarotti and Friends charity concert in Modena, Italy, in June 1998.

 In October 1997, the group performed it as the ninth song of their first live concert at the Abdi Ipekçi Arena in Istanbul, Turkey.
 The performance was broadcast on Showtime in a pay-per-view concert special titled Spice Girls in Concert: Wild!.
 However, the VHS and DVD release of the concert, Girl Power!
 Live in Istanbul, does not include the "Stop" performance.
 In November 2007, the group performed together for the first time in nearly a decade at the 2007 Victoria's Secret Fashion Show, held in Los Angeles, California.
 The group dressed in military-themed outfits performed "Stop" miming to a backing track, in front of giant glittering lights that spelled out "Spice" in the background.
-A taped performance of the group lyp-synching the song, while dressed in blue sailor outfits, aired on 17 November 2007 for the Children in Need 2007 marathon.
+A taped performance of the group lip-synching the song, while dressed in blue sailor outfits, aired on 17 November 2007 for the Children in Need 2007 marathon.
 On 8 November 2010, Brown performed "Stop" with the second series' contestants of the Australian edition of The X Factor.

 The group have performed the song on their four tours, the Spiceworld Tour, the Christmas In Spiceworld Tour, The Return of the Spice Girls Tour and the Spice World – 2019 Tour.
 It remained in the group's live set after Halliwell's departure at the end of the European leg of the Spiceworld Tour, her parts were taken by Brown.
 The performance at the tour's final concert can be found on the video album Live at Wembley Stadium, filmed in London on 20 September 1998.
 For The Return of the Spice Girls Tour, it was performed as the second song from the show's opening segment.
 The group dressed in tight bronze- and copper-coloured outfits made by Italian fashion designer Roberto Cavalli.
 Its intro sampled "It's Like That" by Run-DMC vs Jason Nevins, which famously blocked the song from reaching the top position on UK Singles Chart in 1998.